How to Become a Public Notary: Step-by-Step Guide and Requirements

 Acquire the Necessary Supplies

-Notaries need specific supplies, including a notary seal and journal.
+Notaries need specific supplies, including a notary seal and a journal.
 The seal must meet state specifications, and the journal records each notarial act.
 These tools ensure compliance and accountability in notarial duties.

 Responsibilities of a Public Notary